piraeusdatastore/linstor-csi/README.md

-You will need to enable the following feature gates on both the kube-apiserver and all kubelets for this plugin to be operational: `CSINodeInfo=true`, `CSIDriverRegistry=true`.
+You will need to enable the following feature gates on both the kube-apiserver and all kubelets for this plugin to be operational: `CSINodeInfo=true`, `CSIDriverRegistry=true,VolumeSnapshotDataSource=true`.
 Please ensure that your version of Kubernetes is recent enough to enable these gates.

 # Usage